-The pictures shown here are of a Poly VVX model device, your device may look different, but the same basic principles apply.
+The pictures shown here are of a Poly VVX model device.
+Your device may look different, but the same basic principles apply.

-Connecting to Power (if necessary)
+Connecting Your Phone to Power (if necessary)

 Most home network devices (modems/routers) do not provide Power over Ethernet (POE).
 As such, you will likely need a power supply for your phone to work properly.
-If you need a power supply, please contact your Administrator.
+If you need a power supply, please contact your administrator.

 Plug the AC power cord into the port on the back of the phone and into a power source.